 Freshly harvested maize may be contaminated with aflatoxins.
-The extent of contamination may increase when post harvest operations such as drying, storage, distribution and processing are not well controlled.
+The extent of contamination may increase when post-harvest operations such as drying, storage, distribution and processing are not well controlled.
 One of the means of ensuring that maize found to be contaminated, either pre-harvest or post-harvest, is rendered safe for human consumption is to remove the contaminated portion of the kernels or cobs.
 Removal of whole contaminated kennels can be achieved by sorting or flotation.
 Johansson et al. (2000) found that about 60% of aflatoxins was found in damaged kernels, broken kernels and foreign material.
 In a more recent experiment, Pearson et al. (2010) was able to reduce aflatoxin content by up to 82% in samples of yellow maize with initial aflatoxin level higher than 10 μg/kg, and 38% by sorting in samples contaminated with less than 10 μg/kg.
 The same approach was applied in white maize, reducing 46% of the aflatoxin content in the first sorting and 88% after a re-sorting.
 The sorting is based on the visible appearance of the kernel to the naked eye.
 The change in the appearance could be a result of direct fungal infection and growth or of fungi-induced biochemical changes (da Gloria, 2011).
-In these instances, obvious discoloration is used as a surrogate [an indication of?] for aflatoxin contamination.
-Size and density have also been employed to separate aflatoxin-contaminated kernels from sound ones.
+Size and density have also been employed to separate fungus-invaded and potentially aflatoxin-contaminated kernels from sound ones.
 Size sorting (Piedade et al., 2002) is often carried out through the use of sieves, whereas winnowing and flotation rely on the weight of the kernels or their components when subjected to a stream of air or placed in a liquid, respectively.
 For instance, removal of small and shrivelled (lighter) peanut kernels has been shown to substantially reduce the mean aflatoxin content of the remaining larger, sound kernels (Whitaker et al., 2005; Dorner, 2008).
 Huff (1980) recorded a 60% reduction in aflatoxin in maize through flotation.

 However, sorting and flotation yield two products: a ‘clean’ or low aflatoxin fraction and a ‘dirty’ or high aflatoxin content fraction.
 For instance, Piedade et al. (2002) found that the aflatoxin concentration of particulates segregated on the basis of size was approximately three times that of the original maize.
 If the high aflatoxin fraction is not correctly discarded, consumption of this fraction will pose a greater danger than the original material.
 The efficiency of hand sorting and density segregation as aflatoxin-reduction tools depends on the product type, size (quantity), and the way in which the technique is applied.
 Hand sorting is labour intensive and is therefore unlikely to be adopted by mid-level traders and commercial storage facilities, unless demanded by law or the benefits justify its use.
 However, this method can be useful and effective at the rural household level where quantities in the range of 10–15 kg are processed for grinding maize into flour for home consumption.